AlexBishopCode/BeerLine-Buddy/README.md

 - The booking form loaded an error message once details had been entered saying the page visited was not secure.
 This was due to a typo in the target="" where https:// was written as http://.

-- Accessibility performance initially failed in testing due to a lack of contrast between a previous blue utilised for font-color on the site.
-After changing blue to a darker shade the accessibility rating checked provided a successful score of 100.
+- Accessibility performance initially failed in testing due to a lack of aria-labels on the reset, next, previous and start buttons.
+Aria labels were added to all buttons and the accessibility check provided a successful score of 100.

 ##### DEPLOYMENT

 This site has been deployed to GitHub pages via the following steps:

-- Within the GitHub 60-Minute-Soho repository, the settings tab was opened.
+- Within the GitHub BeerLine-Buddy repository, the settings tab was opened.
 - Within the settings tab, the 'pages' menu option in the left hand column was opened.
 - Within 'pages', the settings for the branch were changed to ensure this was set to the 'main' branch.
 After this the 'Save' button was clicked.